 (1) The powers of the Commission apply to the waters and associated land comprised within the respective management areas for the time being defined pursuant to section 10(1), and to land or water to which section 31 or section 32 applies, but not elsewhere.

-(1a) The powers of the Commission do not apply in respect of the management area of the Swan River Trust within the meaning of the Swan River Trust Act 1988.
+(1a) This Act does not apply in respect of the development control area or the Riverpark.

 (2) The powers of a Management Authority apply to the waters and associated land comprised in the management area for the time being defined pursuant to section 10(1), and to any land or water to which section 31 or section 32 applies, which is placed under the control and management of that Authority, but not elsewhere.